 Join the newsletter today and receive valuable, in-depth Jamstack tips, tricks, and case studies.

-After a discussion with the crew from Emerging Dynamics about the modular-pages issue, we showed them headless CMS that would work perfectly for them, Storyblok.
+After a discussion with the crew from Emerging Dynamics about the issue of the modular pages, we showed them the headless CMS that would work perfectly for them, Storyblok.

 With Grav CMS previously they had modular content ie users could add/edit any page with predefined components.
-We’ve configured Storyblok to work in the same way so that clients’ experience working with previous CMS didn’t change much.
+We’ve configured Storyblok to work in the same way so that clients' experience working with previous CMS didn’t change much.

 Whatmore, one of the biggest pros for Storyblok (from a user/editor point of view) is the ability to preview components inside Storyblok, not only on a website itself.
 Let's say your setup has 30 predefined components.
-It’s impossible for the user to remember all of them based on their names.
-With Storyblok users can quickly add component - check if this one is ok if not try with another without need to trigger a new build.
+It's impossible for the user to remember all of them based on their names.
+With Storyblok users can quickly add components - check if this one is ok if not try with another without the need to trigger a new build.

 Being able to see your website on one side and have a content edit box on the other allowing you to monitor every change, in real-time, streamlined their workflow even more so.

 Finally, moving content between CMSs was amazingly easy as well.
 All that we needed to do was to rewrite components written in .twig (twig - PHP template engine) to React components and connect it with Storyblok.

-As already mentioned in Veronym case study where we used this combo, the source plugin for Storyblok doesn’t use GraphQL and the content delivery to pages/component is slightly different than with other CMSs.
+As already mentioned in the Veronym case study where we used this combo, the source plugin for Storyblok doesn't use GraphQL and the content delivery to pages/component is slightly different than with other CMSs.
 Because of that, we weren’t able to use one of the benefits Gatsby offers, gatsby-image a React component specially designed to work seamlessly with Gatsby’s GraphQL queries.

 Since that was the case we made a plugin, gatsby-storyblok-image, which allowed us to use gatsby-image together with Storyblok outside of GraphQL.
 With it, the experience of using the Gatsby websites with Storyblok on a backed increased significantly.